 These MTM design studio monitors adapt to any room environment and deliver highly accurate and expanded frequency response while offering the widest stereo field.
 This MTM configuration also improves spatial resolution and off-axis response which offers great sound quality.
 You will have a better listening experience of the accurate audio that has the widest soundstage.
 The frequency response is smooth with no sonic inconsistencies and component interference in the output sound that it delivers to the listener.

 Unlike other studio monitor’s sound quality, Eris E66 has no delayed reflections so you get more cohesive and transparent sound.
 Detailed stereo imaging and accurate sound make it a great choice for those who want the best spatial resolution.

 PreSonus Eris studio monitor series is a perfect option for bedroom producers and home studios.
-If you are looking for a more basic sound to listen your favourite tunes, we would suggest you to go for one of the best speakers for vinyl or bookshelf speakers for under $200.
+If you are looking for a more basic sound to listen to your favorite tunes, we would suggest you go for one of the best speakers for vinyl or bookshelf speakers for under $200.

 PreSonus Eris E3.5 vs E4.5 vs. E66 – Ultimate Comparison:

 All Eris series models are designed to deliver smooth and accurate sound.
 However, they all are a bit different in terms of size, features, and sound quality.
 The E3.5 studio monitors have the smallest and most compact size in the line.
 Whereas, E4.5 being slightly larger measures 16.5 x 9.1 x 11.8 inches.
 E66 speakers have the largest dimensions of 8.5 x 18.1 x 9.8 inches.